Cresselly House

-Cresselly House is a Georgian country house in the village of Cresselly, near Kilgetty, Pembrokeshire that operates as a country house hotel.
+Cresselly House is a Georgian country house in the village of Cresselly, Pembrokeshire that operates as a country house hotel.
 It is a Grade II* listed building while its gardens and park are designated at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History

 Cresselly had belonged to the Bartlett family since 1564.
 It came into the Allen family in 1728 when John Allen (d.
 1752), of Goodhooke, married Joan, the daughter and heiress of John Bartlett of Cresselly.
 John Allen was appointed High Sheriff of Pembrokeshire in 1732.
 The estate lay on reserves of coal, which were mined to provide an income and exported from Cresswell Quay.
 The present house was built in 1769 by John Allen's son, Captain John Bartlett Allen, an army officer in the First Foot Guards, to replace an earlier building which was undesirably close to the coal mines.